-

 Study Focus: Impact of Kinesthetic Strategies on Elementary Students Learning Multiplication

 This short program, held at a small rural public school in June 2016, sought to determine the effectiveness of Math & Movement after incorporating it into the school’s math curriculum.
-16 students worked one-on-one with teachers for approximately 90 minutes over two days.
+16 students worked one-on-one with teachers for approximately 90 minutes over two days.Â

-On average, students’ post-test scores were four times higher than their pre-test scores after only 90 minutes of practice.
+On average, students’ post-test scores were ten times higher than their pre-test scores after only 90 minutes of practice.
 This is especially impressive considering the fact that the participating second graders did not have any prior knowledge of multiplication by 3s.

+Students demonstrated significant gains in multiplication fluency by using kinesthetic strategies.
 Students across grade levels demonstrated stronger fluency on multiplication by 3s.

 Instructors noticed students were more focused and had fewer behavioral issues while using kinesthetic strategies.
 In fact, one student was on school suspension because she was so disruptive in class.
 But during the program, she worked consistently on solving the math problems.